MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/licensing-api.md

 * `isLicenseUnsupportedEnv` - indicates that the visual is being rendered in a Power BI environment that doesn't support licenses management or enforcement.
 Currently, the following Power BI environments don't support license management or license enforcement:
   * Embedded - Publish To Web, PaaS embed
-  * National clouds (Dependency on general support for translatability in national clouds)
+  * National clouds (Dependency on general support for transactability in national clouds)
   * RS Server (No planned support)
   * Exporting (PDF\PPT) using [REST API](/rest/api/power-bi/reports/export-to-file) (TBD: GA)